tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * This should look something like this.

-Walk through the `OpenSource` event.
+Read aloud the `OpenSource` event interface defintion and description.

 ```Solidity
 event OpenSource(uint copyright_id, string reference_uri);